Configuration

 | Pair TTL Preference | DataStore (pair_ttl_seconds) | User's last-selected session TTL on the pair flow.
 Preselected next time. |

-| Insecure Ack Seen | DataStore (insecure_ack_seen) | Whether the user has acknowledged the insecure-mode threat model.
-The ack dialog only shows once per install; revoke via Clear data to reshow. |
+| Plain toggle ack seen | DataStore (insecure_ack_seen) | Whether the user has acknowledged the Allow-plain-connections toggle threat model.
+Per-install; revoke via Clear data to reshow.
+(Key name retains the legacy insecure_ prefix for migration compatibility.) |

-| Insecure Reason | DataStore (insecure_reason) | The reason selected on the insecure ack dialog — lan_only / tailscale_vpn / local_dev / empty.
-Displayed on the Transport Security badge for context. |
+| Plain toggle reason | DataStore (insecure_reason) | Reason selected on the plain-toggle ack dialog — lan_only / tailscale_vpn / local_dev / empty.
+Auto-stamped at pair time when the resolved endpoint's role is lan or tailscale (cleared on upgrade to a secure endpoint).
+The Transport Security badge prefers the live active-route role over this stored value. |

 Pair Flow — TTL Picker